emtilt/ph410s21/_pages/about.md

 We will also be using computer programming (in Python) and differential equations.
 Though previous experience in these areas is certainly an asset, it is not required to take this course.
 You will be provided with the necessary information to tackle them for the first time.

-## My Classroom Rules
+## My Classroom Rules -- A Commitment to an Inclusive Classroom
 More than anything else, this class is a community that values the diversity of experience that each of us brings to our shared journey in physics.
+My first priority is the creation of an inclusive classroom - one where everyone feels comfortable, intellectually challenged, and able to speak up about your ideas, struggles, and experiences.
+Our classroom, as well as its virtual extensions, must foster respect, civility, and an ability to listen.
+I'll do my best to reach these goals myself, but it is likely that I will err at times.
+Please let me know if there is anything I can do to make our classroom a more inclusive and productive learning environment.
+If anyone in our community is vilating our commitment to inclusivity, please let me know.
+If I am violating this commitment, I welcome criticism so that I may learn to do better, and I encourage you to let me know.
+If you don't feel comfortable talking to me directly about it, you are also welcome to raise the issue with our department chair, Dr. Fred Gray (fgray@regis.edu).

 You should expect respect from me and your classmates, and you should also endeavor to be kind and respectful to everyone else.
 That means a lot of things, including:
 - Try not to unnecessarily text, browse the web, or otherwise fiddle with electronic devices during class.
 It can be rude and distracts [everyone](https://www.sciencedirect.com/science/article/pii/S0360131512002254), and I may ask you to leave if it is disruptive.
 This will be a bit tricky, because, if you happen to have one, I'll sometimes have you use your phone or laptop during class.
 You must exercise some degree of personal discipline, restricting yourself to physics-relevant activities during our fifty minutes together.
 - Listen to your peers, and learn from them.
 Instead of trying to sound smart, try to **raise all voices**: pay attention to who is contributing, invite contributions from quieter members of the class, and be conscientious of not dominating the conversation.
 - **Don't feign surprise**.
 In a learning environment, it's important that people feel comfortable saying "I don’t know," so  please don't act surprised when someone says they don’t know something (e.g., don't say, "What?!
 I can’t believe you don’t know what X is!").
 Feigning surprise has no social or educational benefit; it only makes others feel worse.